Mahatma Gandhi Road (Secunderabad): Commercial area

 MG Road is home to numerous global brands.
 Leading brands have their showrooms located here.
 Some of these establishments are:

 Cherma's: One of Secunderabad's oldest apparel retail stores.

 Honda Cars: Sundaram Motors - This is Honda's largest Honda car dealership in Secunderabad.

 Philips Light Lounge and Philips Light Studio: Ved Electricals (Ved Group) - This is Philips' largest Philips Light Lounge and Philips Light Studio in Telangana.

-Theaters: There used to be many theaters on MG Road like Alankar, Chitrani, and Paradise e.t.c. later these turned into shopping malls and restaurant, Famous Paradise restaurant is one of them, which used to be connected hotel to Paradise theater.
+Theatres: There used to be many theatres on MG Road like Alankar, Chitrani, and Paradise etc. later these turned into shopping malls and restaurant, Famous Paradise restaurant is one of them, which used to be connected hotel to Paradise theatre.

 General Bazaar

 Gold Market The area is famous for gold and jewellery shops where one can buy traditional handmade jewellery.
 Gold market is flourishing here since 150 years.